-The assessments and judgement that management uses to apply the accounting policy in preparing the condensed consolidated interim financial statements are mainly consistent with those used in the preparation of the annual financial statements.
+The assessments and judgment that management uses to apply the accounting policy in preparing the condensed consolidated interim financial statements are mainly consistent with those used in the preparation of the annual financial statements.
+On the effects of implementing the Circular - Revised Demographic Assumptions in Life Insurance and Pension Funds dated July 24, 2024, see Note 9(2).